 Unwritten Rule #3, Don’t disrupt the order of the TV or weight room.

-Once you have a spot, don’t change the TV unless you are absolutely sure that nobody is watching it.
-It is good to wait for shows and movies to end before you try to change it, this takes some patience, but it will keep you out of conflict.
+Once you have a spot, I don’t recommend changing the TV unless you are sure nobody is watching it.
+It is good to wait for shows and movies to end before you try to change the channel, this takes some patience, but it will keep you out of conflict.

 If you can’t get a TV spot when you first get to an institution, most have day rooms or TVs around the compound, such as at the gym or recreation yard, where they are open to first-come, first-serve.
 But be careful because those TVs might be organized as well.

-The weight room has workout time slots throughout the day, and certain people have laid claim to these spots.
-Do not just go to the weight room and expect to use whatever bench or weights are free, chances are somebody is coming to their slot momentarily.
+The weight room has workout time slots throughout the day, and certain people have claimed these spots.
+So do not just go to the weight room and expect to use whatever bench or weights are free; chances are somebody is coming to their slot momentarily.

 Getting a workout spot is an act of patience and observation.
-Pay attention and you’ll find slow parts of the day and after scouting for a while it’s much safer to assume nobody is using that time slot, but don’t be shocked if someone shows up a month later, claiming they’ve been coming at this time for years.
+Pay attention, and you’ll find slow parts of the day, and after scouting for a while, it’s much safer to assume nobody is using that time slot, but don’t be shocked if someone shows up a month later, claiming they’ve been coming at this time for years.

-In both the TV and weight room, people will come and tell you, “That’s my spot,” and it’s up to you whether you want to fight for it or not.
-Hands down, nationwide, the most conflict in prison occurs in these two rooms!
+In both the TV and weight room, people will come and tell you, “That’s my spot,” and it’s up to you whether you want to fight for it.
+But, hands down, nationwide, the most conflict in prison occurs in these two rooms!

 Unwritten Rule #4, Pay your bills.

 There are only two things that an inmate has in prison: his money and his word.
-If those two things aren’t in line, the person probably isn’t worth much, avoid them and let someone else teach them a life lesson.
-By that I mean, if you get burned, let someone else beat the crap out of him.
+If those two things aren’t in line, the person probably isn’t worth much; avoid them and let someone else teach them a life lesson.

-The inmate population is generally not made up of the most responsible people, but it’s a must to stay on top of your obligations.
-Whether you gamble, smoke, drink, or hit up the storeman (inmate who resells commissary) for junk food on the weekend, you need to pay your bills because eventually the debt will be paid through violence or by the people you run with.
-Yes, when you leave a debt, your friend(s), gang, or homeboys pick up the bill or someone from this list will give permission to catch you alone and beat the crap out of you.
+The inmate population is generally not the most responsible people, but it’s a must to stay on top of your obligations.
+Whether you gamble, smoke, drink, or hit the storeman (inmate who resells commissary) for junk food on the weekend, you need to pay your bills because eventually, the debt will be paid through violence.

 Unwritten Rule #5, Wait your turn.